-The Children's Health℠ Pediatric Transplant Program team answers some of the most common questions surrounding organ donation, providing the facts and statistics that show its life-saving importance.
+The Children's Health℠ Pediatric Transplant Program team shares organ donation facts, answers some of the most common questions surrounding organ donation and provides statistics that show its life-saving importance.

 Why is organ donation important?

-Each year, about 2,050 children across the country wait for an organ transplant.
+Each year, about 2,049 children across the country wait for an organ transplant.
 The wait can last weeks, months or even years.
-In Texas alone, there are over 190 kids waiting for a transplant.
 Many of these children live and wait in a hospital or visit a hospital several times a week to receive treatment while they wait for a transplant.
-Many kids on the transplant waitlist may not be able to attend school, play or participate in the same activities healthy children do.
+A lot of kids on the transplant waitlist may not be able to attend school, play or participate in the same activities healthy children do.

 The act of organ donation saves lives.
 In fact, one organ donor can save up to eight lives and improve many other lives by donating eye and bone tissue.